MWschutte/scalar-jepsen/doc/blog.md

 Let's see if the batch counter keeps its atomicity when we introduce failure into the system.
 In the picture below a latency plot of the bank, transactions are shown for when crash nemesis was added to the test.
 Although it results in more transfers failing, there are no exceptions thrown.
 Similar results are observed for the bridge nemesis.

 ![bank set crash](https://github.com/MWschutte/scalar-jepsen/blob/blog_post/doc/latency-raw-bank-set-crash-bootstrap.png?raw=true)

 ## Conclusion

-Our results show that Cassandra is able to uphold its guarantees, including both lightweight transactions and batch operations which performed as expected.
+Our results show that Cassandra is able to uphold its guarantees, including both lightweight transactions and batch operations which performed as expected and that $R + W \gt RF$ seems to quarantee that no writes are lost.
 While our results alone do not prove the guarantees, they do suggest that users of Cassandra can have confidence in the guarantees provided in the documentation.
 However, it is important to note that Cassandra is an AP system, and as such, both lightweight transactions and stronger transactional guarantees only apply to single partitions and not multiple partitions.
 Therefore, while Cassandra is an excellent choice for applications prioritizing availability and scalability, other options may be more suitable for those prioritizing consistency.

-To extend the work we could perform the tests on newer versions of Cassandra, e.g. 4.0.
+To extend the work we could perform the tests on newer versions of Cassandra, e.g. 4.X.
 Additionally, we could further investigate the transactional guarantees of Cassandra, for example by testing the lightweight transactions with the [Gretchen](https://github.com/aphyr/gretchen) checker, which checks for serializability.